 Monthly ET0 was compared to monthly rainfall for March to October (Figure 3.4).
-A decrease in the water stored within the upper layers of the cover system is observed in months where ET0 is greater than rainfall (April to August).
-Similarly, periods where ET0 is less than rainfall observe an increase in water storage and increased potential for net percolation into the underlying mine rock material (September and October).
+A decrease in the water stored within the upper layers of the cover system is observed in months where ET0 is greater than rainfall (e.g., April to September).
+During these months there is higher potential for drying of the compacted layer.
+Similarly, periods where ET0 is less than rainfall observe an increase in water storage and increased potential for net percolation into the underlying mine rock material (e.g., October).